Suthraye-Shriram/poll-app/README.md

 A cloud-native polling application deployed on Google Cloud Platform using Kubernetes (GKE) and Terraform.

+## Project Status

+This project has been successfully completed and all cloud resources have been decommissioned.
+For a complete project summary and final report, see [FINAL_REPORT.md](docs/FINAL_REPORT.md).

 ## Architecture

 This project deploys a full-stack poll application with the following components: